ChristinaKriaridou/Genotype-Imputation-with-FImpute/README.md

 We are going to run the script to mask the SNPs of just chromosome 1 in this practical, but you can find out how many SNPs you need to mask to achieve a certain low density panel for all your chromosomes in the tutorial in the above link.

 ```
-#check your working directory path
+#Check your working directory path
 getwd()
-#set your working directory path (where your files are located for this practical)
+#Set your working directory path (where you downloaded the "Masking" folder of this practical)
-setwd("C:/Users/Desktop/Imputation_tutorial")
+setwd("C:/Users/.../Imputation_tutorial/Masking")

 #Load the R packages below
 library(DescTools)